EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 to get access to and configuration information for the EdgeNet head node.
 Once this is obtained, the user can use the credentials supplied by the portal with the EdgeNet head node.
-The user interacts with the EdgeNet Portal only to get his credentials as a configuration file; once this is done, he interacts directly with the EdgeNet Head Node, which is a Kubernetes head node.
+The user interacts with the EdgeNet Portal only to get his or her credentials as a configuration file; once this is done, he interacts directly with the EdgeNet Head Node, which is a Kubernetes head node.
 When you access EdgeNet, you'll see a brief welcome screen and a link to use EdgeNet.